-As well as notifying address book contacts and distribution lists, you can also notify other GAP devices that are within up to 100KM of the event.
+You can also notify other GAP devices that are within up to 100KM of the event.
 Only devices that have reported their position inside the chosen radius within the last 48 hours will be notified.

 To notify nearby devices, select the appropriate radius under the "Notify Nearest Devices" heading from the "Send a message to the following recipient" drop-down list on the "Actions" tab of the New Event Notification wizard.